Port of Newcastle navigation tower

 On the city side sits the former Wickham School of Arts building, which has undergone repairs to give it the best possible chance of being repurposed.
 The remaining land provides temporary car parking until a future use is identified.

 We’re seeking an experienced development partner to transform Honeysuckle HQ into a magnetic and vibrant destination, where the new CBD meets the waterfront.
 This process is being managed in a progressive manner, with shortlisted development partners now participating in a final design stage.
-We expect to announce the successful partner late 2024.
+We expect to announce the successful partner in early 2026.

 University of Newcastle